 DO YOU, OR YOUR ORGANIZATION, OWN A BUILDING THAT COULD QUALIFY FOR HISTORIC DESIGNATION?

 Check out the PDF Application Form below.
 That's the first step... and the Heritage Committee will help you with the process, once the application is approved.

 The Municipal Register of Historic Resources lists all sites in Holden that are currently designated.

 The Alberta Register of Historic Resources lists all designated sites in the province, whether designated at the municipal, provincial, or federal level.

-The Holden Heritage Resources Committee leads this program with assistance from the Province of Alberta, Tourism and Culture.
+The Holden Heritage Resources Committee leads this program with assistance from the Province of Alberta, Tourism and Culture (link is external).
 The committee meets monthly and welcomes inquiries about historic designation through the Village office.